UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-21-team19-trajectory-prediction.md

 ![Resnet and Efficientnet Results]({{ '/assets/images/19/convnet_results.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
 *Fig 2.
 Visualizations of Resnet and Efficientnet performance during training.
-The cyan dots represents the model's predicted location, while the purple dots represents the ground truth locations* [1].
+The cyan dots represents the model's predicted location, while the purple dots represents the ground truth locations*.

-From the visualizations above, we see that both the Resnet and Efficientnet models are able to predict the general path of each agent.
+From the visualizations above, we see that the Resnet and Efficientnet models are both able to predict the general path of each agent.
 However, one important thing to note is that Efficientnet was able to train the same number of iterations as Resnet in about 1/3rd of the time.

 ## VectorNet